victrme/symfony-skeleton/README.md

   layouts/          ← sub-layouts
 ```

-Long .html.twig files can be splitwith smaller sections:
+Long .html.twig files can be split with smaller sections:

 - Entry file and folder has the same name.
 - Starting with a _underscore.